 It may be prepared by most of the general methods of preparation of alkenes or olefins.
-The most important laboratory method for the production of ethylene is heating ethanol with concentrated sulfuric acid.
+The most important laboratory method for the production of ethylene gas is heating ethanol with concentrated sulfuric acid.

 The excited-state electronic configuration of carbon atom in the ethylene molecule is 2s1 2px1 2py1 2px1.
 One s-orbital and two p-orbitals combine to form sp2 hybridized orbitals in the ethylene gas molecule.
-The remaining 2pz orbitals of two carbon atoms used for the formation of pi-bonding in the CH2=CH2 molecule shown in the below picture.
+The remaining 2pz orbitals of two carbon atoms used for the formation of pi-bonding in the CH2=CH2 molecule are shown in the below picture.

 Production of Ethylene gas

 Huge quantities of ethylene are produced by the creaking of crude oil or petroleum.

-- It was prepared from ethanol by the action of concentrated sulfuric acid at 160 to 170 °C. Concentrated sulfuric acid dehydrated 1 molecule of water from ethanol to form CH2=CH2.
+It was prepared from ethanol by the action of concentrated sulfuric acid at 160 to 170 °C. Concentrated sulfuric acid dehydrated 1 molecule of water from ethanol to form CH2=CH2.

-- It was also prepared by the dehydration of ethanol by phosphorus pentoxide (P2O5) or alumina (Al2O3) at 350 °C.
+It was also prepared by the dehydration of ethanol by phosphorus pentoxide (P2O5) or alumina (Al2O3) at 350 °C.

-- Ethylene may be prepared by the action of ethanolic potassium hydroxide on ethyl chloride or bromide.
+Ethylene may be prepared by the action of ethanolic potassium hydroxide on ethyl chloride or bromide.

-Ethylene is a colourless gas with a boiling point of −105 °C. It is sparingly soluble in water but soluble in alcohol or ether.
+It is a colourless gas with a boiling point of −105 °C. It is sparingly soluble in water but soluble in alcohol or ether.
 It burns in the air with a smoky luminous flame.
-When CH2=CH2 heated with chlorine at 350 to 450 °C, it formed vinyl chloride.
+When CH2=CH2 is heated with chlorine at 350 to 450 °C, it formed vinyl chloride.

 Nickel catalyst is used under 200 to 300°C. Raney nickel is an effective catalyst at room temperature and atmospheric pressure.

 For example, CH2=CH2 adds hydrogen bromide to form ethylene bromide.
 The order of reactivity of the addition of halogen acids is HI > HBr > HCl > HF.
 It is hydrated to ethanol by absorption of concentrated sulfuric acid followed by hydrolysis.

 Osmium tetroxide is readily reacting with CH2=CH2 to form cyclic compounds like osmic ester.
 On refluxing osmic ester with ethanolic sodium hydrogen sulfate to form 1,2-glycol.

 Uses of ethylene gas